tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 1. Add new Appendix section with examples for the NRP modes described in
    {{SliceModes}}.

-2. Add text to clarify the relationship between Slice-Flow Aggregates, the NRP Policy, and the NRP.

-3. Remove redundant references to Diffserv behaviors.

 4. Elaborate on the SFA packet treatment when no rules to associate the packet to an NRP are defined in the NRP Policy.

-5. Clarify the NRP instantiation through the NRP Policy enforcement.

 6. Clarify how the solution caters to the different IETF Network Slice Service Demarcation Point locations described in Section 4.2 of